By Jocelyn Aspa and Bryan Mc Govern

 Don’t forget to follow us @INN_Cannabis for real-time news updates!

 Securities Disclosure: I, Jocelyn Aspa and Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: Mettrum Health, Naturally Splendid, Maple Leaf Green World, DOJA, Invictus MD, ABcann Global, Weed MD, Harvest One, PUF Ventures, MYM Nutraceuticals, Valens GroWorks, Lexaria Bioscience, Isodiol International Global Cannabis, and Friday Night are clients of the Investing News Network.
+Editorial Disclosure: Mettrum Health, Naturally Splendid, Maple Leaf Green World, DOJA, Invictus MD, ABcann Global, Weed MD, Harvest One, PUF Ventures, MYM Nutraceuticals, Valens GroWorks, Lexaria Bioscience, Isodiol International, Global Cannabis, Friday Night and DOJA Cannabis are clients of the Investing News Network.
 This article is not paid-for content.